CAHLR/representation_presenter/README.md

 	MODELS TYPE:
+	-z Using_pytorch:
+		1: use Pytorch, train a multi-c2v model
-	-x course2vec model used
+		0: don't use Pytorch, train a course2vec (specify Word2Vec or FastText model) -x course2vec model used
 		1: Word2Vec (default if x not defined)
 		2: FastText
-	-z Using_pytorch:
-		1: use Pytorch, train a multi-c2v model
-		0: don't use Pytorch, train a course2vec (Word2Vec or FastText model)